Folliculitis, Furuncles, and Carbuncles in Children

 Make sure you clean and protect any skin injuries.

-- Make sure your child washes his or her hands often
+Make sure your child washes their hands often.

 Keep your child's nails cut short.

-- Encourage older children and teens to keep their faces clean, use clean razors, and
+Encourage older children and teens to keep their faces clean, use clean razors, don't

 Use only well-maintained spas or hot tubs.

 Try to have your child stay away from others with these infections.

 What are possible complications of folliculitis, furuncles, and carbuncles in a child?

 Possible complications may include: